zultron/freeipa-cloud-prov/README.md

 ### [CoreOS][coreos]

-The CoreOS Container Linux needs to be configured for clustering after FreeIPA is bootstrapped.
+CoreOS Container Linux must be configured for clustering with etcd3 and Kubernetes.
+This depends on FreeIPA being bootstrapped.

 - Basic configuration:
   - [CoreOS `cloud-config`][cloud-config] and